pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 ## Interaction with shared libraries

-What the above means is that, bascially, you can never change anything about a C symbol that has been distributed to consumers in binary form, especially those in shared libraries.
+What the above means is that, basically, you can never change anything about a C symbol that has been distributed to consumers in binary form, especially those in shared libraries.
 Since some code effectively must use shared libraries (not least the C standard library, in the form of glibc/[musl](https://musl.libc.org)